Summary of Significant Accounting Policies

-We report our business in two segments: Installation and Distribution.
-Our Installation segment primarily installs insulation and other building products.
-Our Distribution segment primarily sells and distributes insulation and other building products.
-Our segments are based on our operating units, for which financial information is regularly evaluated by our Chief Operating Decision Maker.
+We report our business in two segments, Installation and Distribution.
+Our Installation segment principally includes the sales and installation of insulation and other building products.
+Our Distribution segment principally includes the distribution of insulation and other building products.
+Our segments are based on our operating units, for which financial information is regularly evaluated by our corporate operating executives.

 Cash and Cash Equivalents.
 We consider our highly liquid investments with a maturity of three months or less at the time of purchase to be cash and cash equivalents.

 Receivables, net.
-We do business with a significant number of customers, principally homebuilders and contractors.
-We monitor our exposure for credit losses on our customer receivable balances and the credit worthiness of our customers on an on-going basis.
-Expected credit losses are measured by segment using historical loss rate information adjusted for current conditions, with changes in the allowance recorded as a provision for (or reversal of) credit loss expense.
-Expected losses are charged against the allowance when management believes a receivable is uncollectible.
-During downturns in our markets, declines in the financial condition and creditworthiness of customers impact the credit risk of the receivables involved and we have incurred additional expense related to customer defaults.
-Receivables, net are presented net of certain allowances, including allowance for credit losses.
+We do business with a significant number of customers, principally homebuilders.
+We monitor our exposure for credit losses on our customer receivable balances and the credit worthiness of our customers on an on‑going basis and record related allowances for doubtful accounts.
+Allowances are estimated based upon specific customer balances where a risk of default has been identified, and also include a provision for non‑customer specific defaults based upon historical collection, return, and write‑off activity.
+During downturns in our markets, declines in the financial condition and creditworthiness of customers impact the credit risk of the receivables involved and we have incurred additional bad debt expense related to customer defaults.
+Receivables, net are presented net of certain allowances, including allowances for doubtful accounts.

 Inventories, net.
-Inventories, net consist primarily of insulation and insulation accessories, rain gutters, fireplaces, glass and windows, garage doors, fireproofing and firestopping products, and other products.
-We value inventory at the lower of cost or net realizable value, where cost is determined by the first in-first out cost method.
-Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable cost of completion, disposal, and transportation.
-Inventory value is evaluated at each balance sheet date to ensure that it is carried at the lower of cost or net realizable value.
-Inventory provisions are recorded to reduce inventory to the lower of cost or net realizable value for obsolete or slow moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions, inventory levels and turns, product spoilage, and specific identification of items such as product discontinuance, engineering/material changes, or regulatory-related changes.
-As of December 31, 2020, and 2019, all inventory consisted of finished goods.
+Inventories, net consist primarily of insulation, rain gutters, garage doors, fireplaces, fireproofing and firestopping products, roofing and shingles, shower enclosures, closet shelving, accessories, and other products.
+We value inventory at the lower of cost or market, where cost is determined by the first in‑first out cost method.
+Inventory value is evaluated at each balance sheet date to ensure that it is carried at the lower of cost or market.
+Inventory provisions are recorded to reduce inventory to the lower of cost or market value for obsolete or slow moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions, inventory levels and turns, product spoilage, and specific identification of items such as product discontinuance, engineering/material changes, or regulatory-related changes.
+As of December 31, 2016 and 2015, all inventory consisted of finished goods.

 Property and Equipment, net.
 Property and equipment, net, including significant betterments to existing facilities, are recorded at cost.
 Upon retirement or disposal, the cost and accumulated depreciation are removed from the accounts and any gain or loss is included in the Consolidated Statements of Operations.
 Maintenance and repair costs are charged against earnings as incurred.
 Gains and losses on the disposal of equipment are included in selling, general, and administrative expense.